 Roberta Barnes, a native of Nebraska, lives with her husband on a ranch in the middle of the Sandhills at the edge of the Nebraska National Forest, Halsey, NE.
 The artist maintains her studio at this location along with teaching at Stapleton Public School since 1998.

 Barnes received her Bachelor’s degree from Concordia College, Seward, NE, in art and elementary education.
 After graduating in 1979, she taught art for four years.
 In 1984, the artist moved to Greeley, CO with her husband and entered a graduate program at the University of Northern Colorado, taking graduate courses through 1987.
 Following a return to Nebraska in 1988, she started her professional career along with raising four boys.
 Barnes returned to her original teaching position in 1998, where she still teaches.

 The artist works in oil painting, pastel, prismacolor, clay and fibers.
 She has exhibited her work nationally and internationally and has received numerous awards.
 She is currently a member of Impact, the Art of Nebraska, Wild Rose Gallery, Broken Bow, Nebraska, Burkholder Gallery, Lincoln, NE.

 Nicole Rowe Fowler

 Mid August - Sept.
 30

 Waterfield has shown his work nationally for the past 25 years.
-He is currently also exhibiting at the in and has a show of eleven paintings at the National Nuclear Science Museum in Albuquerque, NM until December 31.
-His work is accessible on the web at http://www.dougwaterfield.com
+He is currently also exhibiting at the in and has a show of eleven paintings at the National Nuclear Science Museum in until December 31.
+His work is accessible on the web at is showing 15 works at the Robert Henri Museum, from May 31 until June 30th.
+The abstract works represent a five year exploration into pictorial symbolism, dealing with subjects ranging from the Last Supper, http://www.dougwaterfield.com